Learning Java

 Type Comparison Operator

-instanceof Compares an object to a specified type
+instanceof Compares an object to

 Bitwise and Bit Shift Operators